Green and golden bell frog: Conservation status

 In 1998, a captive-breeding program was set up by the herpetofauna staff at Taronga Zoo in Sydney, sponsored by the ASX Frog Focus.
 The purpose of the program was to help preserve declining populations of green and golden bell frogs in the Sydney region.
 It involved the captive breeding of wild frogs and releasing large numbers of tadpoles back into the wild, habitat restoration, and monitoring after releases.
 The program was initially titled "Frog Focus Botany", as Botany was the original focus site.
 Thousands of tadpoles were released into a site in Sir Joseph Banks Reserve and postrelease monitoring was done by the local community.
 It was also the first time that school students had been involved with endangered species monitoring.
 The program has since branched off into several other areas.
 Between 1998 and 2004, tadpoles were released into specially designed ponds and dams on Long Reef Golf Course at Collaroy in northern Sydney, with little success.
 Although green and golden bell frogs had previously been located in the area, the population had since been lost.
 Mature male bell frogs are occasionally found there; however, a permanent breeding population has yet to be established.
 An attempted reintroduction at Marrickville in inner-Sydney has failed due to chytridiomycosis.

+Conservation efforts at Homebush Bay include 10 road underpasses for frog movement, more than 90 artificial ponds, and 5 kilometres of frog-proof fencing between their habitats and roads.
+Additionally, bricks with frog-sized holes have been installed which give the frogs a warm environment in winter, and an antifungal bath is used on frogs which use the bricks.